 Poland has so little high mountains that Tatra range is treated as a national treasure.
 On the one hand it is deeply appreciated for its beauty and well connected with the local and national history.

 On the other, however, countless school trips filled its paths every year making it crowded and hard to walk.

-The Eagles Path hike in Poland is epic
+The hike is epic

 It is stated that from the moment the path was established, over 110 years ago, more than a hundred people died attempting to cross it.
 The main cause of these accidents is related to weather rapid changes and overcrowding.

 Seven years ago it was decided that the most dangerous part was avid tourists passing each other when attached to the chains.
 But even today to cross this path you should be well prepared.
 It is definitely not for the faint-hearted.

 My story doing the Eagles Path hike in Poland